davidyell/CakePHP-ViewBits/readme.md

 ````

 ## What you have to do
 You'll need to customise the admin interface and deal with hooking it into your current admin.
-It currently makes use of my [NiceAdmin](https://github.com/davidyell/CakePHP-NiceAdmin) plugin for the admin views.
+The admin views are based on my [NiceAdmin](https://github.com/davidyell/CakePHP-NiceAdmin) plugin.

 ## Todo
 ### v0.1 Milestone
 * ~~Create a helper to replace the element~~
 * ~~Come up with a better way to manage multiple View Bits in the new Helper~~
 * ~~Ordering so that bits are loaded in the page order~~
-* Enhance the route matching to take regex, wildcards or similar
+* ~~Enhance the route matching to take regex, wildcards or similar~~
-* Validate the routes to make sure they exist
+* ~~Validate the routes to make sure they exist~~
-* Custom validation function to lookup routes and make sure they exist
+* ~~Custom validation function to lookup routes and make sure they exist~~
-* Setup for Composer and add to Packigist
+* ~~Setup for Composer and add to Packigist~~

 ##License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.